-• If your primary contact method is telephone, think about email or one of the other methods below if you can't seem to get through on phone at first (invite them to call you, or ask whether there's a number at which you can call them, etc.)

-- You may have promised me an email/surveymonkey survey, but the only part about that that I really care about is that everyone in your SRS responds on surveymonkey.
+- If your primary contact method is telephone, think about email or one of the other methods below if you can't seem to get through on phone at first (invite them to call you, or ask whether there's a number at which you can call them, etc.) - You may have promised me an email/surveymonkey survey, but the only part about that that I really care about is that everyone in your SRS responds on surveymonkey.
 It's fine with me if you find another way to contact them!
 Here are some ideas: - Social Networking Sites.
-While not everyone is on FaceBook yet, a lot of people are.
-And many people are sick of email and just respond better in social networking environments like FaceBook, MySpace, LinkedIn, etc. Once you have your SRS from C-Book, make a pass through FaceBook or whatever else to see if some of your sample is active there.
-If they are, a personal appeal on FaceBook may generate more positive responses than an email blast (Remember: People respond to other people [even on FaceBook] not machines [spam email]). - Telephone??
+A lot of people are on Facebook, and you probably have a substantial number of CMU students among your Facebook friends.
+And many people are sick of email and just respond better in social networking environments like Facebook or Google+.
+Once you have your SRS from C-Book, make a pass through Facebook or whatever else to see if some of your sample is active there.
+If they are, a personal appeal on Facebook may generate more positive responses than an email blast (Remember: People respond to other people [even on Facebook] not machines [spam email]). - Telephone??
 You have their numbers from C-Book.
 If they're not responding by email, maybe a phone call might do the trick.
 Call them up, ask them to please go to survey-monkey (or do the survey with them on the phone, get it out of the way for both of you!).
 People respond to people. - Walking around campus??
 Do you know someone in your SRS?
 Do they always pass the fence at 10:20 on Tuesdays?
 Catch them there, ask them to do your survey. - Etc. Be creative.
 How else can you contact someone in your SRS?
 But don't be so intrusive that you violate someone's privacy rights; and do back off if they say they're not interested.
 "No" means no.